-Hello everyone welcome to my bees for health and wealth website.
-Bees have been my passion for the last 10 years having worked as a lecturer in a national beekeeping institute in Kenya and handling bee matters at policy level at the ministry headquarters
+Hello everyone, welcome to my bees for health and wealth website.
+Bees have been my passion for the last 10 years having worked as a lecturer in a national beekeeping institute in Kenya and handling bee matters at the policy level at the ministry headquarters

 My short story with the bee